debnon/Movie-API/README.md

 description, rating, release date, Genre etc.

 ## Design
-The UML diagrams for the application is in the UML folder which gives an overview of the classes and screens implemented.
+The UML diagram for the application is in the UML folder which gives an overview of the classes and screens implemented.

 The application is designed using below technologies: